 Is It OK To Poop More Than Once A Day?
 Here’s What The Amount You Go Says About Your Health

-Most importantly, understanding your own body and your own “normal” is key to determining whether or not the frequency of your poops is a health risk.
+Understanding your own body and your own “normal” is key to determining whether or not the frequency of your poops is a health concern.
 Though pooping once a day is a pretty solid average, a 2010 study suggested anywhere between going to the bathroom three times a day to three times a week is normal.
 So, simply being aware of how much you poop on average, and if it fluctuates, will clue you into the state of your health.

 This post was originally published on January 9, 2018.
 It was updated on June 26, 2019.